AstraaDev/Discord-FarmMergeValley-Injector/README.md

 ## Features

 - [x] - [giveInventoryItem](https://github.com/AstraaDev/Discord-FarmMergeValley-Injector) - Obtain any object in unlimited quantities.
-- [ ] - [removeHeavyObj](https://github.com/AstraaDev/Discord-FarmMergeValley-Injector) - Remove heavy objects (trees and stones) from the map.
+- [ ] - [removeHeavyObject](https://github.com/AstraaDev/Discord-FarmMergeValley-Injector) - Remove heavy objects (trees and stones) from the map.
 - [ ] - [spawnUpgradeCard](https://github.com/AstraaDev/Discord-FarmMergeValley-Injector) - Spawn an upgrade card.
 - [x] - [spawnBubbledObject](https://github.com/AstraaDev/Discord-FarmMergeValley-Injector) - Spawn a bubble object (gift, coins, gems, energy, crates, etc.).
-- [ ] - [setLuckyMergeChance](https://github.com/AstraaDev/Discord-FarmMergeValley-Injector) - Set the lucky merge chance of objects.
+- [x] - [setLuckyMergeChance](https://github.com/AstraaDev/Discord-FarmMergeValley-Injector) - Set the lucky merge chance of objects.

 ## Common part of each method
 Each of the methods described here works in the same way.
 The game needs to be “paused” at the right moment to access certain elements that are normally blocked.
 The differences between these methods are the information to be retrieved, the precise moment to break the script, the action to be taken to break the script, etc...